-But leaders must also understand that crime is a symptom of deprivation and the lack of opportunity for the young people in most cases.
+One of the best strategies to provide security is to tackle the root causes of insecurity.
+Leaders must understand that crime is a symptom of deprivation and the lack of opportunity for the young people in most cases.
 It has been globally recognized that unemployment is a key promoter of social troubles.
 Without restoring the hopes of the growing population of our unemployed youths, it will be difficult to rule out cases of desperation, social degradation, drug abuse and other forms of criminal activities.